vitorbari/jwks-merge/README.md

 ## Limitations

 - When exposing the merged JWKS file via a webserver, the file does not auto-refresh.
-Changes on one the original JWKS will only be reflected on the merged JWKS after a restart.
-(This behaviour should be easy to change if the auto-refresh is needed).
+Changes on one of the original JWKS will only be reflected on the merged JWKS after a restart.
+(This behavior should be easy to change if the auto-refresh is needed).

 ## Notes